Miguel Martínez de Pinillos Sáenz: Last years

-The war caught Pinillos by surprise.
-The rebels immediately captured Cádiz, but his ships were scattered around Spain.
-Almost all happened to have been in the Republican zone, and the owner lost any control over their fate.
-Most vessels were seized by the Republicans and officially declared taken over in October 1936.
+Pinillos took part in the 1936 conspiracy; he agreed with Varela that Ebro, Sil, Turia and Darro would be transporting troops from Morocco to Cádiz.
+The plan did not work out as most crews remained loyal to the government.
+Most other vessels happened to have been in the Republican zone and were seized by the Republicans.
 Darro was renamed into Lealtad and turned into an armed merchantman; she served in few combat missions until immobilised in Marseille in early 1939.
 Sil initially served as a prison ship, anchored at Alicante and Cartagena; in August 1936 she was site to execution of some 120 military prisoners, held aboard.
 Together with Vasco, Turia and Duero she later resumed transport duties; some ships served the Republicans travelling as far as to Mexico.

 During the outbreak of hostilities Ebro was en route from Las Palmas to Sète, where she anchored on July 23.
 Immediately claimed by the Madrid government, she had sailed out before the French could make their mind.
 As the rebels lacked international recognition, in Genoa Ebro was renamed to Aniene, operated by an Italian company; it is not clear to what extent Pinillos engineered the plot.
 She served on supply routes from Italy until the end of war, when returned to the owner.
 One or more vessels which remained operated by Pinillos already in October 1938 were offering regular service between the Canary Islands and Andalusia; the same year Pinillos bought a new ship, Tormes.
 He strove to recover the vessels lost, raising ownership claims before port authorities in third countries.
-The strategy partially paid off; by mid-1938 most ships seized by the Republicans were interned in Britain, Belgium and the Netherlands, returned to the owner in mid-1939.
+By mid-1939 most ships seized by the Republicans or interned in Britain, Belgium and the Netherlands, returned to the owner.